-We periodically evaluate and test the effectiveness of these measures to ensure the security of our personal data processing activities as set out in our Information Security Policy as carried out by our information security teams at Hitachi.
+We periodically evaluate and test the effectiveness of these measures to ensure the security of our personal data processing activities as set out in our Information Security Policy as carried out by our information security teams at Rcapital.

 What you need to do:

 To assist Temple Lifts Ltd. in maintaining data security and protecting the confidentiality and integrity of the personal data you handle in course of your employment, we require you to comply with this Policy our Information Security Policy, our Technology and Communications Policy and any Temple Lifts Ltd. instructions regarding the processing and security of personal data.

 7.8.
 Take extra care when sharing or disclosing personal data